jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	python3 -m pip install requests requests-iamauth boto3

 1) Copy the tool file [here](../tools/cs-instance-watcher) to the EC2 instance.
-	* The tool do not need the DevKit and only need the packages listed in the pre-requisistes.
+	* The tool does not need the DevKit and only needs the packages listed in the pre-requisites.
-2) Run the tool with appropriate arguments.
+2) Run the tool with appropriate arguments (See [Configuration](#Configuration)).

-> The tool can be left installed on any CloneSquad or non-CloneSquad managed EC2 instances safely.
+> The tool can be safely left installed on any CloneSquad or non-CloneSquad managed EC2 instances.

 **Example:**